AOrto/AOrto.github.io/README.md

 <div align="center">
   <h2>Corcoran Announcements:</h2>
 </div>
+21st od December will be the Christmas sacrement so we will not be having a second hour

+if you wanna the Trek sign up now!!!!!

-If you see this ask President Orton: whether he would clone himself or not?
+If you see this ask President Orton: What he thinks a dyson sphere is?

-Also tell him this fun fact: Fully cloning a human is banned under the EU Charter of Fundamental Rights.
+Also tell him this fun fact: A Dyson sphere is a hypothetical megastructure that an advanced civilization could build around a star to capture a large portion of its energy output.

 also try to find the ducks hidden arround the building, but dont move them though.